-Riding a motorcycle in Montana requires both a valid driver license and a motorcycle endorsement on that license.
-To get the endorsement, you need the following:
+Riding a motorcycle in Montana requires both a valid driver's license and a motorcycle endorsement on that license.
+To get the endorsement, you must:

-- 16 years of age, OR 15 years of age and pass a state-approved driver's education course
+- Be at least 16 years of age, or 15 years of age and pass a state-approved driver's education course

 - Pass written and road tests for motorcycles

 - Pay an additional fee of $0.50 per year